Collision: Perfect inelastic collision

 The reduction of total kinetic energy is equal to the total kinetic energy before the collision in a center of momentum frame with respect to the system of two particles, because in such a frame the kinetic energy after the collision is zero.
 In this frame most of the kinetic energy before the collision is that of the particle with the smaller mass.
 In another frame, in addition to the reduction of kinetic energy there may be a transfer of kinetic energy from one particle to the other; the fact that this depends on the frame shows how relative this is.

 With time reversed we have the situation of two objects pushed away from each other, e.g. shooting a projectile, or a rocket applying thrust (compare the derivation of the Tsiolkovsky rocket equation).

-Examples of collisions analyzed numerically

 Animal locomotion

 Collisions of an animal's foot or paw with the underlying substrate are generally termed ground reaction forces.
 These collisions are inelastic, as kinetic energy is not conserved.
 An important research topic in prosthetics is quantifying the forces generated during the foot-ground collisions associated with both disabled and non-disabled gait.
 This quantification typically requires subjects to walk across a force platform (sometimes called a "force plate") as well as detailed kinematic and dynamic (sometimes termed kinetic) analysis.

-Collisions used as an experimental tool

-Collisions can be used as an experimental technique to study material properties of objects and other physical phenomena.

-Space exploration

-An object may deliberately be made to crash-land on another celestial body, to do measurements and send them to Earth before being destroyed, or to allow instruments elsewhere to observe the effect.
-See e.g.:

-During Apollo 13, Apollo 14, Apollo 15, Apollo 16 and Apollo 17, the S-IVB (the rocket's third stage) was crashed into the Moon in order to perform seismic measurement used for characterizing the lunar core.